-The norm is to look at CAC in two ways: Blended and Paid.
+CAC can be evaluated in two ways: Blended and Paid.

-Blended CAC is when you account for all different types of marketing channels including the ones you don't pay for directly vis-à-vis: content marketing.
-It's the total acquisition cost for a period/ customers acquired in that period.
+Blended CAC is when you account for all different types of marketing channels including the ones you don't pay for directly such as: content marketing.
+It's the total acquisition cost for a period / total customers acquired in that period.

-Paid CAC, on the other hand, is the total acquisition cost/customers acquired via paid channels, etc.
+Paid CAC, on the other hand, is the total acquisition cost / customers acquired via paid channels.

 While blended CAC gives you an overall snapshot of your business, looking at Paid CAC will help you figure out the channels that need work and if your paid channels are profitable.

 It's crucial to break down your cost of acquisition and segregate what matters.
-There might be sunk costs that did not necessarily lead to any revenue.
-Just take up the costs that have a direct correlation to your revenues.
+There might be sunken costs that did not necessarily lead to any revenue.
+It’s always best to include the costs that have a direct correlation to your revenues.

 But understanding CAC is just a part of the picture.
 To completely understand the unit economics of a customer, you should consider it in tandem with the Lifetime Value (LTV) of a customer.